Kuntara Pukthuanthong

 Picture

-• Finalist of Crowell Prize 2019, PanAgora Asset Management
+• Finalist 2024, Crowell Prize, PanAgora Asset Management

 Agnostic Tests of Stochastic Discount Factor with Richard Roll and Junbo Wang